illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 ### Step 11: Three-tier Web Application Terraform Templates

-Here we will deploy our example three-tier web application VMs.
+Here we will deploy our example three-tier web application VMs and explain the content of the files in the `terraform` directory: `main.tf, provider.tf, terraform.tfvars, variables.tf`.

 ## Conclusion